nodejs/node-core-test/README.md

 ### `only` tests

-If `test` is started with the `--test-only` command-line option, it is possible to skip all top level tests except for a selected subset by passing the `only` option to the tests that should be run.
+If `node--test` is started with the `--test-only` command-line option, it is possible to skip all top level tests except for a selected subset by passing the `only` option to the tests that should be run.
 When a test with the `only` option set is run, all subtests are also run.
 The test context's `runOnly()`